 The Summer Law Student Program is open to first and second year students enrolled in a law school.

-The Ministry of the Attorney General’s Aboriginal Law Summer Program provides first and second year law students who are knowledgeable and experienced with Aboriginal communities and who have a demonstrated interest in Aboriginal law with an opportunity to work on Aboriginal law and policy issues.
+The Ministry of the Attorney General’s Crown-Indigenous Relations Summer Law Program provides first and second year law students who are knowledgeable and experienced with Indigenous communities and who have a demonstrated interest in Indigenous law with an opportunity to work on Indigenous law and policy issues.

 What do students do?

-Depending on which office you are assigned to, you will work on an array of Aboriginal legal issues, including:
+Depending on which office you are assigned to, you will work on an array of Indigenous legal issues, including:

 - Aboriginal rights claims